HardlyDifficult/Tutorials/Chapter6.md

  - Create a new Scene named Scenes/**YouWin**:
    - Add it to Build Settings.
    - Return to Level2.
- - Create a new animation on the Evil Cloud for the end of the game, named Animations/**CloudLevel2Exit**.
+ - Create a new animation on the EvilCloud for the end of the game, named Animations/**CloudLevel2Exit**.
  - Create a new Timeline Animations/**Level2Exit** and select it in the Playable Director.
  - Open the Timeline Editor:
-   - Create an **Animation Track** for the Evil Cloud's CloudLevel2Exit clip.
+   - Create an **Animation Track** for the EvilCloud's CloudLevel2Exit clip.
      - Adjust the speed.
    - Add **TimelineEventPlayable**:
      - Position it to start about half way through the animation.